maxguru/mysql-vector/README.md

 The Hamming distance filtering implementation uses `VARBINARY` storage for binary codes.
 The current implementation supports vector dimensions up to 524,280 (limited by MySQL's maximum `VARBINARY` length; one bit per vector dimension packed into bytes).

 ## Features
-- Management of database tables and functions.
+- Management of database tables.
 - Support for multiple vector tables within a single database.
 - Vector operations: insertion, deletion, retrieval, and search by cosine similarity.
 - Support for high-dimensional vectors (up to 524,280 dimensions).